dineshappavoo/APLProjects/README.md

 APL Projects
 =======================

-Advanced Programming Languages projects developed in c and other functional languages.
-Used Xcode to develop the projects
+Advanced Programming Languages projects developed in c and other functional languages like SML, Prolog, Lisp.Used Xcode to develop the projects

 ##Install

+This project includes

-This project has the implementation of LinkedList in C.
+* Implementation of LinkedList in C
+* Implementation of Bubble sort, Quick sort in SML
+* Set operations in SML
+* Matrix multiplication, LinkedList rotation and reverse in SML

 ##Project Contributor